kaixxx/noScribe/README.md

 - The download is quite large (several gigabytes) due to the included AI models.
 - Beware that a one hour interview can take up to three hours to transcribe, depending on your machine.
 - Poor audio and background noise will lead to poor transcription results.
 - No automatic transcription is perfect, there will always be some manual revision necessary.
-Use the [included Editor](#noscribeedit) to check your transcripts thouroughly.
+Use the [included Editor](#noscribeedit) to check your transcripts thoroughly.
 (See also ["Factors Influencing the Quality"](#factors-influencing-the-quality-of-the-transcription) and ["Known Issues"](#known-issues) below.)

 If you want to know more and can understand German, Rebecca Schmidt from the University of Paderborn wrote a nice [review of noScribe,](https://sozmethode.hypotheses.org/2315) also discussing its limitations.
 Also the German [computer magazine c't recommended noScribe in a recent review](https://www.heise.de/select/ct/2025/2/2433207582191637980).